 - Versatile use

 - Self-contained, compact unit

 - Low price range

 There’s no doubt about it, the KME Knife Sharpener System is a high-end product.
 That means a high-end price tag, but you definitely get what you pay for and more.

 This system gets detailed with sharpening.
 It comes with four Gold Series KME 1×4 diamond hones, all of different grains: extra coarse, coarse, fine and extra fine.
-This means you can sharpen your broadheads or hunting knife down to razor sharp.
+This means you can use it as a broadhead sharpener of hone your hunting knife down to razor sharpness.

 Even though this product seems like it’s made for professionals, it’s actually pretty easy to use.
 In fact, it’s a guided system.
 There’s a spherical bearing rod guide that keeps you from deviating from the angle.
 This gives you a smooth sharpening motion and keeps the blades uniform.
 This is especially important for broadheads since deviations can mean movements in the air or in flesh.